Stevieag/terraform-importer/README.md

 I felt that the there was need to make this easier and a cli choice.

 PLEASE help me add new reources and services and make this a usable app.

+The plan is to ask for the service
+Ask what resources you wish to import
+Create the terraform for the resources and output a plan.

+Okta base is complete and does do this

+PLEASE ENSURE YOU DO NOT UPLOAD KEYS